James Griffin (Australian politician)

 James Henry Griffin is an Australian politician.
 He is a member of the New South Wales Legislative Assembly representing the electoral district of Manly for the Liberal Party.
 Griffin was the New South Wales Minister for Environment and Heritage in the Second Perrottet ministry from December 2021 to March 2023.

-Griffin is a senior member of the New South Wales Liberal Parliamentary Party and currently the Shadow Minister for Energy, Climate Change, and Environment and Shadow Minister for Digital Government.
+Griffin is a senior member of the New South Wales Liberal Parliamentary Party.
+He currently serves as Shadow Minister for Energy and Climate Change, Shadow Minister for Digital, Artificial Intelligence and Investment, and Shadow Minister for Customer Service, and is Manager of Opposition Business in the Legislative Assembly.

 He had previously served as a Cabinet Minister and as the NSW Parliamentary Secretary for Veterans, the NSW Parliamentary Secretary for Health, and NSW Parliamentary Secretary for the Environment.

 Griffin was elected on 8 April 2017 at the Manly state by-election held to replace the previous member, former premier of New South Wales Mike Baird.

 Background

 Griffin went to school at St Mary's Cathedral College, and in 2006 was one of the first students to enrol at the Sydney campus of the University of Notre Dame Australia, from which he graduated with a Bachelor of Arts in 2008.

 Griffin was also involved in local government, serving a single term as a councillor on Manly Council, and as deputy mayor under Mayor Jean Hay from 2015 to 2016 when the council was amalgamated into the Northern Beaches Council.
 His mother, Cathy Griffin, was a major in the Australian Army, and also served one term as a councillor in Manly, albeit as a member of the NSW Greens.

 He is the son of Australian Army Officer Brigadier Michael Griffin AM (Ret) who was the Australian Commissioner for Law Enforcement Integrity.

-Griffin was appointed as an Adjunct Lecturer in the School of Business at the University of Notre Dame, Sydney.
+Griffin was appointed as an adjunct lecturer in the School of Business at the University of Notre Dame, Sydney.
 He has also served as a board member of the University of Sydney Innovation Hub.
 Griffin co-founded SR7, a digital risk consulting company, in 2009.
 In February 2014, SR7 was acquired by professional service group KPMG, with Griffin joining the firm as a Director in the Risk Consulting Practice.

 Griffin has connections across the political and business community including former Premiers Berejiklian, Baird and Perrottet.
 Former Australian Foreign Minister, Julie Bishop is also named as a mentor alongside Chief Executive Officer of GB News, Angelos Frangopolous.

+In 2022, Griffin was named to the Asia Society's Asia 21 Young Leaders Class of 2022, a fellowship recognising emerging leaders across the Asia-Pacific region under the age of 40.